 29.3.17 Delighted that my On Life's Dividing Sea, published by Stainer & Bell, will be given its London premiere by the Joyful Company of Singers in their Seascapes concert, on Friday 16th June at St.Paul's, Covent Garden!

 22.3.17 Just finished a new choral piece!
-Ave Regina is for five unaccompanied voices.
-Watch this space.
+Ave Regina, for five unaccompanied voices...

-16.3.17 Been attending a fascinating conference this week at the Oxford University Music Faculty, Spectralisms, with keynote lectures by Tristan Murail and Julian Anderson and a most impressive concert by London Sinfonietta.
+16.3.17 Enjoyed the Oxford University Music Faculty's Spectralisms conference this week, with keynote lectures by Tristan Murail and Julian Anderson and a most impressive concert by London Sinfonietta

 10.3.17 Delighted and honoured to have been selected to take part in a Royal Philharmonic Society Women Conductors workshop in Cardiff!